fmaguire/mag_sim_paper/manuscript.md

 This work was supported primarily by a Donald Hill Family Fellowship held by F.M.
 W.Y.V.L. and B.J. hold Canadian Institute of Health Research (CIHR) doctoral scholarships.
-K.G. is supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE) scholarship.
+K.G. was supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE) Bioinformatics scholarship.
+B.J, W.Y.V.L., and K.G. also held Simon Fraser University (SFU) Omics and Data Sciences fellowships.
+F.S.L.B. holds an SFU Distinguished Professorship and R.G.B. is a Professor and Associate Dean Research at Dalhousie University.
-Additionally this work was partially supported by Simon Fraser University, as well as Genome Canada and NSERC grants to R.G.B. and F.S.L.B.
+Additionally, this work was partially supported by Genome Canada and NSERC grants to R.G.B. and F.S.L.B.

 ## Author Information